KNOXVILLE, Tenn. — COVID-19 has transformed what our daily lives look like; whether that's our office space, how we get groceries or greet friends.

 From the classroom to the computer, school has looked different these last few weeks as districts across the country had to close their doors.
 However, the changes have given insight into online learning and it's use in the future.

-"Right now we are definitely seeing an increase.
+"Right now we are definitely seeing an increased interest in online programs.
 Last years February to now, definitely the situation with COVID," Marshall said.

 While COVID-19 forced many students to learn from home, turning to a virtual classroom part or full time might be a good fit for some students.